MicroPhase/fpga-docs/DEV_BOARD/Z7-NANO/Z7-NANO Reference Manual.md

 ## ○Power

-​	The board is use the +5V supply from USB.
+​	The board is use a +5V supply from USB.
 The Figure shows the USB can use to provide power.

 ![](https://github.com/rabbitjiump/doc_test/blob/main/DEV_BOARD/Z7-NANO/Z7-NANO%20Reference%20Manual.assets/POWER_INTERFACE.png)